gpdowney/lightweightLSAT/index.md

 Unlike other guides, which overload you with knowledge about the Test, *the Lightweight LSAT* emphasizes intentional and iterative skill-building.

-This guide purposefully leaves out many nuances in order to (a) focus on the most essential skills and (b) encourage you teach yourself.
+This guide purposefully leaves out many nuances in order to (a) focus on the most essential skills and (b) encourage you to teach yourself.

 This site expects you to revise, adapt, expand, and simplify *the Lightweight LSAT* system based on your experience on actual LSAT Qs.
 (Actual Qs are not provided here, as they are available [directly from LSAC](https://lawhub.lsac.org).)